Treating

 Bioidentical Hormone Therapy

-Compounded bioidentical hormones — structurally identical to those your body naturally produces — offer a personalised alternative when standard formulations don't match your precise needs.
-Prescribed and monitored by our clinicians with regular blood testing to ensure safety and efficacy.
+Bioidentical hormones Compounded bioidentical hormones - chemically the same as the ones naturally produced by your body - provide a personalisable option when standard got it wrong to your exact needs.
+Administered and overseen by our clinicians and with regular blood tests to achieve both safety and effectiveness.

-Two of the most frequently overlooked — and most debilitating — perimenopausal symptoms deserve their own treatment focus.
+Two of the most common and most incapacitating - perimenopausal symptoms warrant treatment of their own.

 Perimenopause Dizziness Treatment

-Dizziness during perimenopause is caused by fluctuating oestrogen affecting the vestibular system, inner ear fluid balance, blood pressure regulation, and the cardiovascular system.
-It can present as light-headedness, a spinning sensation, or a feeling of unsteadiness — particularly during or after hot flushes.
+The fluctuating oestrogen stimulates the vestibular system, inner ear fluid balance, and blood pressure regulation, as well as cardiovascular system, which causes dizziness during perimenopause.
+It may manifest itself as feeling lightheaded or having a spinning feeling or being unsteady - especially during or after hot flushes.

-• Hormone replacement therapy (HRT) to stabilise oestrogen levels and reduce vestibular disruption
+• Hormone replacement therapy (HRT) to normalize the oestrogen content and decrease the disruption in the vestibular system.

-• Vestibular exercises and physiotherapy referral where inner ear involvement is confirmed
+• Vestibular exercises and physiotherapy with a confirmed inner ear involvement.

-• Anxiety and stress management, as anxiety can trigger and intensify perimenopausal dizziness
+• Anxiety and stress self-management, since anxiety may cause and aggravate perimenopausal dizziness.

 Perimenopause Hip Pain Treatment

-• HRT to restore oestrogen's protective effect on joints and reduce systemic inflammation
+• HRT has a protective effect of oestrogen on joints and decrease systemic inflammation.

-• Bone density testing (DEXA scan) to assess perimenopause-related bone loss
+• Bone density examination (DEXA scan) to determine bone loss during perimenopause.

-• Targeted supplementation — vitamin D, magnesium, omega-3, collagen support
+• Specific supplementation - vitamin D, magnesium, omega-3, collagen support.

-• Physiotherapy referral and strength training to support the hip joint and surrounding musculature
+• Referral to physiotherapy and muscle power training of the hip joint and muscles.

 Discovery Consultation